themill/wiz/doc/tutorial.rst

 Tutorial
 ********

-A quick dive into using Umwelt.
+A quick dive into using Wiz.